raspberrypilearning/count-the-creatures/en/step_8.md

 + Used the `Video Sensing`{:class="block3extensions"} extension blocks to detect colours in real-world objects
 + Used the video camera to detect coloured birds and count them using `stamps`{:class="block3extensions"} on the Stage

-If you have been following the [Protect our planet](https://projects.raspberrypi.org/en/pathways/environment) projects, then try out the project [Electricity generation](https://projects.raspberrypi.org/en/projects/electricity-generation).
+If you have been following the [Protect our planet](https://projects.raspberrypi.org/en/pathways/protect-our-planet) pathway, then try out the project [Electricity generation](https://projects.raspberrypi.org/en/projects/electricity-generation).

 You could also create origami animals that represent the animals that you are counting.
 You can [find many different origami animals to create here](http://rpf.io/origami){:target="_blank"}.